I can be indecisive.

-And growing up, no one really tells you about the gray areas.
+And growing up, no one really prepares you for the gray areas.

 How as you learn a thing or two the world becomes complicated.
 Right and wrong become prejudices, a matter of opinion.

-Sometimes I long for a bit of dichotomy, a clearer definition between the choices at hand.
-Someone or something to tell me to do this, not this.
+I long for someone or something to tell me to do this, not this.
 This is the one you want, not that one, and here’s why.

-Instead, I’m met with decisions with such far-reaching outcomes, I can’t even begin to understand their impact in the present frame.
+Instead, I’m met with decisions with such far-reaching outcomes, I can’t even begin to understand their impact.
 The concept of right and wrong aren’t even considerations.

-Take dating for instance.
-Dating implies there is a chance you may meet someone who will forever change your trajectory.
-Yet our attitudes towards dating are so nonchalant.
+Take dating.
+Dating carries with it the chance you may meet someone who will forever change your trajectory.
+Yet our attitude towards dating is so nonchalant.
 Meet a girl.
-Talk to her.
 Connect with her.
-Desire her.
 Commit to her.
 Marry her.
-Raise a family and live “happily” to the end of your days.
+Raise a family and live “happily” ever after.

-A laughably inaccurate portrait of love for most.
-But notice how things escalate when each small step so quietly closes so many unknown doors.
+Notice how things escalate when each step so quietly closes so many unknown doors.
 Each decision guiding you to an unforeseen end point, while obscuring all others.